 A free cancer support service for people undergoing treatment for any type of cancer.
-Offers free skincare and make-up workshops across UK to help you manage the visible side effects treatment and boost confidence and well-being.
-Holds workshops for men and has a specific booklet that covers issues for men.
+Free skincare and make-up workshops across UK to help you manage the visible side effects treatment and boost confidence and well-being.
+Holds workshops for men and have a specific booklet that covers issues for men.